 Once I began my debt free journey, I opted to no longer contribute and use that money to put toward debt.
 Fortunately, my company still contributed to my retirement so that I didn’t completely miss out on retirement savings.

 There are different schools of thought on this concept.
 Some people may recommend just putting enough to get the match and not stopping it altogether.
 For me, I knew that I’d only be losing out for a maximum of 5 years, based on my goal.
-After that point, I could also put more money toward my retirement because I know longer would have debt.
+After that point, I could also put more money toward my retirement because I no longer would have debt.

 I paused my retirement for about 4 years before contributing at about 15%, where it currently is.
 Though I have no regrets, I would only recommend this if you’re going to pay off your debt quickly and begin saving aggressively once your debt is paid off.